Requirements for approved training and equipment

 You may need approval from the municipality

-You must have approval from the municipality if you use plant protection products professionally, for example, against pests and weeds on hard surfaces or if you fill up and clean the sprayer on hard surfaces which belong to your business.
+You must have an approval from the municipality if you use plant protection products professionally, for example, against pests and weeds on hard surfaces or if you fill up and clean the sprayer on hard surfaces which belong to your business.

 You need to apply for authorisation from the municipality in these cases